jbzteam/jbzteam.github.io/_posts/2017-05-28-Da-Lat-City.md

   return system("./get_flag.py");
 }
 ```
-Nothing too complicated here, after setting `euid` and `egid` (the binary is +s on the remote server,) it runs `./get_flag.py`.
+Nothing too complicated here, after setting `euid` and `egid` (the binary is +s on the remote server), it runs `./get_flag.py`.
 Also in this case it's a relative path, so it can be controlled.

 Ok let's plan an attack:
 1. We have to replicate the original environment because there are many relevant files that are either loaded or executed with relative paths.